andr-ew/nest_/lib/nest_/README.md

 nest_ get/set: table macros nest = { nest = { control = value } }

-_obj_:add() macro for appending new values within an _obj_ structure - useful for setting up multiple templates then filling in shared data
+_obj_:put() macro for appending /replacing any values within an _obj_ structure - useful for setting up multiple templates then filling in shared data

 add path functionality to _obj_: construct relative string path from parent to child and evalue string path to child